Neuropsychology Q&A

 'knee-tap' test that filters only through at the

 spinal cord level.
-A test can even be 'neuropsychological'
+A test can even be

-if, for example, the patient is
+'neuropsychological' if, for example, the

-comatose or vegetative, i.e., 'evoked potentials'
+comatose or vegetative, i.e., 'evoked

-tests that probe the pathway of input all the
+potentials' tests that probe the pathway of

 way to the cortex.

-What makes a particular test 'neuropsychological'
+What makes a particular test

-in my view is several factors.
+factors.
 At its best, a

-test is neuropsychological if it is based on a theory
+test is neuropsychological if it is based on a

-of human brain functioning, for example, a
+theory of human brain functioning, for example,

-model that asserts important domains of functioning
+model that asserts important domains of

-include level of arousal, information
+functioning include level of arousal,

 processing, and planful responding.
 A test might